rkmaier/.dotfiles/README.md

 # WSL

-For wsl you will need to install the powerline fonts if using zsh otherwise character encoding wont be correct
+For wsl you will need to install the powerline fonts and selct a compatible font in the wsl terminal if using zsh otherwise the  character encoding wont be correct

 git clone https://github.com/powerline/fonts.git
 cd fonts